Mexxy-lab/ansible-aws-vpc/README.md

 - There is a Bastion host in one of the Public subnet with its own security group.

+## Project Prequisites

+- Install Ansible
+- Install boto3 on your VM on Cloud EC2 instance

 ## Infrastructure Architecture

 ![alt text](image.png)